This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Trust and the history people carry

-Trust is not just an attitude.
-It is a response to experience.
+Trust isn't just an attitude.
+It's a response to experience.
 Communities that have been harmed by medical research, punished by drug policy, or exploited by outside institutions have reasons to be skeptical of new "breakthrough" narratives.

 One example that often comes up in discussions of psychedelics is how Indigenous knowledge and practices have been extracted and commercialized while Indigenous people themselves have been marginalized.
 That history changes how "progress" is perceived.
 If a system wants trust, it has to earn it through transparency, respect, and real partnership, not marketing.